davidnqd/add.run/index.md

 ---
 layout: index
-title: oneToolPage
+title: add.run
 description: A collection of tools which run within your browser.
 ---

-onetool.page collection of mobile-friendly tools which execute entirely within up-to-date browsers.
+add.run is a collection of mobile-friendly tools which execute entirely within up-to-date browsers.

 Base64: